The 5 Critical Elements of Building a Global Workforce

 Throughout a year of lockdowns and social distancing, businesses worldwide have scrambled to put together remote work groups to varying degrees of success.
 For those unaccustomed to remote work, it can be a challenge to establish and maintain effective groups when everyone works in their own offices, scattered around the world.

 Yet the workplace is shifting, with more companies operating globally and remotely on a long-term basis.
 That’s the model we’ve excelled at since our 2007 founding.
+(In fact, we just launched a standalone app, Cubeless, that secures workers wherever they are.)
 Through it all, we’ve held firm that global success is founded on strong communications.
 It’s the first step toward creating a strong remote model.
 When it comes to building a truly effective global workforce, here are five key takeaways we’ve gleaned over the years.

 Establish a single baseline time zone.
 Time zones can wind up being the adult version of “The dog ate my homework.”
 It’s one of the primary reasons given for missing meetings or deliverables in a global endeavor.
 Removing this impediment will help make everything run like clockwork.